Funds Administered by the OoR

 TRANSLATIONAL TEAM SCIENCE AWARDS

 The School of Medicine’s new Strategic Plan includes a new annual award cycle – the Translational Team Science (TTS) Award- administered in partnership with NC TraCS.
 This award is aimed at capitalizing on the “culture of collaboration” at UNC Chapel Hill to foster new synergistic interdisciplinary teams of basic science and clinical investigators.
 The award is not restricted to human subjects and tissues, and proposals may include research using cellular and animal model systems; however the project should translate across basic and clinical disciplines.
 Due to the current vaping epidemic and reports of related illnesses and deaths, vaping research proposals will be considered as high-priority for the 2019-20 cycle.

 There are multiple stages of TTS applications and awards (see application process, below).
 After submission of an initial one page Concept paper, selected teams will be invited to submit a full Feasibility proposal for review.
-If awarded, TTS Phase I Feasibility grants will provide a 12-month period to begin to fully engage team members in the development of a competitive continuation proposal for TTS Phase II (2 years).
+If awarded, TTS Phase I Feasibility grants will provide a 12-month period to begin to fully engage team members in the development of a competitive continuation proposal for TTS Phase II ( 12 months).
 Advancement to the next award stage is contingent on the merit of the proposed plan and progress in the prior period.
 The expectation is that these awards will provide the planning time and initial funds to support early stage denovo research teams that would otherwise not be possible.
 This would ultimately lead to submission of novel interdisciplinary program project grants and multiple PI R01s by UNC SOM investigators.